lokesh8772/Geo_obsidian_vault/economy/Insolvency and Bankruptcy code.md

 5. two tribunals -
 	1. NCLT
 	2. Debt recovery tribunal(for individuals and partnerships)
-6. once the insolvency process is started and adopted by NCLT -> business/management decisions of the company takene b
+6. once the insolvency process is started and adopted by NCLT -> business/management decisions of the company taken by RP + Committee of Creditors
 7. there exist a calm period in which no legal action can be taken against the debtor...
 8.